Dictionary » Negative Words » Conflict – Meaning, Definition, Synonyms and Antonyms

 1. What types of conflict exist?

 Common types include interpersonal conflict, internal conflict, organizational conflict, and international conflict.
-Literary conflict includes man vs. man, man vs. nature, man vs. self, and more.
+In literature, conflict often appears as man vs. man, man vs. nature, man vs. self, and man vs. society.

 2. Is conflict always negative?

-Not always.
-Conflict can lead to growth, change, and new ideas.
-Healthy conflict, especially in relationships or teams, can improve understanding and performance.
+No. Conflict can lead to growth, better decisions, and new ideas.
+In relationships or teams, healthy conflict often improves understanding when people communicate respectfully and focus on solutions.

 Yes.
-Internal conflict occurs within a person, often involving moral dilemmas, emotional struggles, or difficult decisions.
+Internal conflict happens within a person, often involving moral dilemmas, emotional struggles, or difficult choices between competing priorities.

 Explore more C words